 - Avoid introducing newer-style board games with electronic accessories that may confuse or frustrate them.

-Consider Skill Level
+Consider Their Skill and Cognitive Level

 One of the most important things to pay attention to when choosing a board game for a senior with dementia is the skill level needed to play the game.
 It is best to choose a game that is appropriate for the patient’s skill level.
 Also, keep in mind, this depends on the level of dementia and will probably change over time.